Falco927/MS2-ftmp-/README.md

 __Project Goals__

-The Main Purpose of this Project was to create a memory game with cards by using some technologies such HTML,CSS and Javascript.
+The Main Purpose of this Project was to create a memory game with cards by using some of the learned technologies such HTML,CSS and Javascript.
 This macthing game is mostly for families with adults and children interested in develop and improve cognitive skills,focus,enhance brain functions,train for visual memory and have fun while enjoy the game together.

 __First time users__